dhbloo/pytorch-nnue-trainer/README.md

 ### Train a network

 You are recommended to launch from the accelerate-cli, which automatically handles settings for distributed training.
-But first of all, you need to configurate the training environment:
+But first of all, you need to configurate the training environment, to set single-GPU or multi-GPU training and the number of GPUs to use, etc. You can do this by running the following command:

 ```
 accelerate config